Info Source 2024 : Library and Archives Canada

 Description:

-This bank describes information related to dental occurrence reports of former Canadian military service personnel compiled by DND.
-Personal information may include the service person's name, date of birth, service numbers or SIN, histories, special examinations, comments, opinions, and X-rays.
+This personal information bank describes information related to dental occurrence reports of former Canadian military service personnel compiled by DND.
+Personal information may include the service person’s name, date of birth, service number(s) or SIN, histories, special examinations, comments, opinions and X-rays.

 Personnel of the Reserves, Canadian Active and Regular Forces whose years of service were from 1939 onward.
 Excluded from this class of individuals are those Canadian Forces members who died while serving during the Second World War.